 Spinach is one of those leafy green vegetables that you either love or you hate, so you are either very much interested in growing it or not at all.
 If you are, you’ve landed in the right place.

-In this article, we cover everything you need to know about growing these beloved greens at home, own your own, from start to finish.
+In this article, we cover everything you need to know about growing these beloved greens at home, on your own, from start to finish.

 Spinach is considered a real superfood and is consumed in almost every corner of the world.
 Popeye the Sailor eats it whenever he needs energy, thus inspiring dozens of generations of children to eat this green vegetable with more appetite.

-Growing most leafy greens can be done both for your own consumption or for commercial purposes, including this one, as it is does not involve high production costs, or efforts, and has a high demand on local markets.
+Growing most leafy greens can be done both for your own consumption or for commercial purposes, including this one, as it does not involve high production costs or efforts, and has a high demand on local markets.